supervisely-ecosystem/ui-widgets-demos/030_heatmap_chart/README.md

 ## Introduction

-This widget is a select `HeatmapChart` input, clicking on it can be processed from python code.
 In this tutorial you will learn how to use `HeatmapChart` widget in Supervisely app.

 [Read this tutorial in developer portal.](https://developer.supervise.ly/app-development/apps-with-gui/HeatmapChart)